advance100/doc_webpack/code-splitting.md

 ### Initial chunk (non-entry)

-A initial chunk is a normal chunk.
+An initial chunk is a normal chunk.
 The only difference is that optimization threads it as more important because it counts toward the initial loading time (like entry chunks).
 That chunk type can occur in combination with the `CommonsChunkPlugin`.